Programme/Approved Electives for 2021/22

 Level 4 SH/DH Mathematics or equivalentLevel 5 Probability

-To give a formal introduction to statistical inference and the construction of statistical methods, including hypothesis testing and confidence interval estimation.To provide a theoretical treatment of the linear regression model and of the estimation, model selection and testing procedures required to fit the model to data; practical aspects of fitting the models in standard statistical software will also be considered.
+To give a formal introduction to statistical inference and the construction of statistical methods, including hypothesis testing and confidence interval estimation.To provide a theoretical treatment of the linear regression model and of the estimation, model selection and testing procedures required to fit the model to data; practical aspects of fitting the models in standard statistical software (most likely SPSS) will also be covered.

 Intended Learning Outcomes

-36 hours lectures12 Examples Classes30 hours coursework preparation70 hours private study2 hours unseen examination
+24 hours lectures24 hours tutorial/examples classes30 hours coursework preparation70 hours private study2 hours unseen examination

 1: Coursework weighted 20%